Degradability of Fermionic Gaussian Channels

-There are several interesting directions for further research: The generalization of the above result to the case of $n\to m$ channels is important, in particular even for the \emph{antidegradability} of $n\to n$ channels, since, in general, the complementary channel is a map between systems of different number of modes (e.g., $n\to m'=n+m-l$ for the dilation given above).

-While it is clear that $n\to m$ channels with $m<n$ are never degradable (since $A$ has a kernel), in the case $m>n$, the positivity of the real part of \Eqref{eq:poscond4} is no longer so easy to decide since it may depend on the details of $\gamma_E$ and examples of degradable channels with Choi rank larger than $\max\{n,m\}$ exist in this case (see \cite{GrGi15SM}).
-For the case of $n\to n$ channels with Choi rank $n'\leq n$ our result also clarifies which of these channels are antidegradable, since in this case the complementary channel is a $n\to n'$ channel with Choi rank $n'$ and Theorem 1 applies.
-Thus, such a FGC $\cT_{(A;B)}$ is antidegradable, iff (in standard form) $\sqrt{\id-A^TA}\propto\id$ and $\geq1/\sqrt{2}$ (or a direct sum of such channels), i.e., $A=\oplus d_k\id$ with $d_k\leq1/\sqrt{2}$.
+There are several interesting directions for further research: (1) The generalization of the above result to the case of $n\to m$ channels is important, in particular for the \emph{antidegradability} even of $n\to n$ channels, since, in general, the complementary channel is a map between systems of different number of modes.
+While it is clear that $n\to m$ channels with $m<n$ are never degradable (since $A$ has a kernel), in the case $m>n$, the positivity of the real part of \Eqref{eq:poscond4} is no longer easy to decide since it may depend on the details of $\gamma_E$ and examples of degradable channels with Choi rank larger than $\max\{n,m\}$ exist (see \cite{SuppInfo}).
+Moreover, the uniqueness of the degrading map is no longer ensured and all such maps (both Gaussian and, possibly, non-Gaussian) would need to be examined.
+(2) FGCs may provide a simple setting to search for exclusively conjugate-degradable channels \cite{Bradler2010} and (3) our result on degradability of FGCs may be of use in bounding the private and quantum capacity of some non-degradable channels or non-Gaussian channels by exploiting the notion of approximate degradability \cite{SSR14} or following \cite{WPG07} via a fermionic Gaussian teleportation channel.

-Can we use our results to put bounds on the quantum capacity of some non-Gaussian channels?
-It may be possible to adapt results of \cite{WPG07} (for bosons) in order to obtain a lower bound on quantum capacity of general fermionic channels, but the possibility of a fermionic Gaussian teleportation protocol and channel remain to be worked out \cite{MRZ08,Greplova2013}.

-A different approach could exploit the recently introduced notion of approximate degradability \cite{SSR14}, which describes a class of channels that meet the degradability condition modulo finite $\epsilon\geq 0$ and approximately reproduces all the properties of degradable channels.
-Our results might also help in the analysis of channels that are a classical mixture of Gaussian channels.
-These can arise, for example, in certain dephasing scenarios \cite{Eisler11,Znidaric11,HCG13,MCT13} and may be understood as a concatenation of a non-Gaussian and Gaussian channels and are only degradable if both components are.

 \end{bibunit}